prochazkaml/Coachium/README.md

 git clone https://github.com/prochazkaml/Coachium coachium # Make the downloaded repo lower-case
 ```

-Then, edit the first line of the file `i18n/default.js`, where you will see the following:
+Then, open the file `i18n/default.js`, where you will see the following as the first line of actual code:

 ```js
 const DEFAULT_LANGUAGE = "cs";